Nikolai Gogol: Politics

 It stunned Gogol when some critics interpreted The Government Inspector as an indictment of Tsarism despite Nicholas I's patronage of the play.
 Gogol himself, an adherent of the Slavophile movement, believed in a divinely inspired mission for both the House of Romanov and the Russian Orthodox Church.
 Like Fyodor Dostoyevsky, Gogol sharply disagreed with those Russians who preached constitutional monarchy and the disestablishment of the Orthodox Church.
 Gogol saw his work as a critique that would change Russia for the better.

 After defending autocracy, serfdom, and the Orthodox Church in his book Selected Passages from Correspondence with his Friends (1847), Gogol came under attack from his former patron Vissarion Belinsky.
 The first Russian intellectual to publicly preach the economic theories of Karl Marx, Belinsky accused Gogol of betraying his readership by defending the status quo.

+National identity

+Gogol was born in the Ukrainian Cossack town of Sorochyntsi.
+According to Edyta Bojanowska, Gogol's images of Ukraine are in-depth, distinguished by description of folklore and history.
+In his Evenings on a Farm, Gogol pictures Ukraine as a "nation ... united by organic culture, historical memory, and language".
+His image of Russia lacks this depth and is always based in the present, particularly focused on Russia's bureaucracy and corruption.
+Dead Souls, according to Bojanowska, "presents Russian uniqueness as a catalog of faults and vices."
+The duality of Gogol’s national identity is frequently expressed as a view that "in the aesthetic, psychological, and existential senses Gogol is inscribed ... into Ukrainian culture", while "in historical and cultural terms he is part of Russian literature and culture".
+Slavicist Edyta Bojanowska writes that Gogol, after arriving in St. Petersburg, was surprised to find that he was perceived as a Ukrainian, and even as a khokhol (hick).
+Bojanowska argues that it was this experience that "made him into a self-conscious Ukrainian".
+According to Ilchuk, dual national identities were typical at that time as a "compromise with the empire's demand for national homogenization".